New puppies – SQUEE!!! 😍 We just got one and I often refer to him as “little love” because he’s SO adorable.

 Enzyme-based cleaners, like Norwex Sportzyme, are the best way to remove not only the stain from an accident but also the smell that can cause your puppy to return to the same spot.
 The special bioactive formula in Sportzyme contains dormant, nonpathogenic, fast-acting microbes and enzymes that break down and eliminate organic residue.
 It’s super easy to use, and it stops the puppy from being triggered by any residual odor from a previous accident.

 If you’ve got a little fur baby in your home, I hope this article has been helpful for you.
+If you’d like more tips for taking care of pets with your Norwex products, check out this blog post!
 If it has, please leave me a comment and let me know what breed of puppy or kitten you have at home.